gloryofrobots/PyPack2D/README.md

     # specifies if atlas can be resized to smaller size than (max_with, max_height)
     resize_mode=pypack2d.ResizeMode.NONE,
-    # specifies type of packing processing
+    # specifies type of packing processing (offline, online and local search)
     packing_mode=pypack2d.PackingMode.OFFLINE,

     # specifies possible image rotation for better results